 8.1.
 Release calendar

-July of year T
+July of year T:

-Total number of deaths in year T-1
+Total number of deaths in year T-1;

-March of year T+1
+February, March of year T+1:

-Deaths during year T-1 by
+Deaths in year T-1 by

-Mortality indicators of year T-1
+Mortality indicators of year T-1;

-July of year T+1
+July of year T+1:

-Total number of deaths in year T
+Total number of deaths in year T.

 Notes: